getantidote/getantidote.github.io/_sections/04-install.md

 antidote load
 ```

+**Note:** If you installed antidote with a package manager, the path will be different
+than `${ZDOTDIR:-~}/.antidote`.
+For example, if you are using homebrew on macOS, the
+command you will need will be:
+`source $(brew --prefix)/opt/antidote/share/antidote/antidote.zsh`.
+Be sure to follow the instructions provided by your package manager.

 ## Ultra high performance install

 If you want to squeeze every last drop of performance out of your antidote config, you can do all the things `antidote load` does for you on your own.
 If you're fairly comfortable with zsh, this is a more robust `.zshrc` snippet you can use: